-As a rookie in 1898, Vic Willis won 25 games as a key member of the pennant winning Boston Beaneaters, one of the top teams of the nineteenth century.
-Eleven years later in his penultimate season, Willis again won over twenty games as a member of the world champion Pittsburgh Pirates, one of the top teams of the deadball era.
-In between he pitched well enough to finish with 249 wins in only a thirteen-year career.
-A big man for his time at 6' 2", 205 pounds, Willis pitched with an overhand delivery and was known as a great strikeout pitcher.
-In 1995, nearly a century after his major league debut, the Veterans Committee voted the hurler nicknamed the "Delaware Peach" into the Hall of Fame.
+As a rookie in 1898, Vic Willis won 25 games as a key member of the pennant-winning Boston Beaneaters, one of the top teams of the nineteenth century.
+Eleven years later in his penultimate season, Willis again won over 20 games as a member of the world champion Pittsburgh Pirates, one of the top teams of the Deadball Era.
+In between he pitched well enough to finish with 249 wins in only a 13-year career.
+A big man for his time at 6-foot-2, 205 pounds, Willis pitched with an overhand delivery and was known as a great strikeout pitcher.
+In 1995, nearly a century after his major-league debut, the Veterans Committee voted the hurler nicknamed the "Delaware Peach" into the Hall of Fame.

 Victor Gazaway Willis was born on April 12, 1876 in Cecil County, Maryland.
-Soon afterward his family moved just across the state line to Newark, Delaware where he grew up playing baseball.
-Willis played on his school team at Newark Academy and later for Delaware College.
-By the time he was eighteen, Willis was playing semi-professionally around the state of Delaware.
+Soon afterward his family moved just across the state line to Newark, Delaware, where his father James supported the family as a carpenter, and his mother Mary ran the household.
+In Newark, Willis grew up playing baseball, starring on his school team at Newark Academy and later for Delaware College.
+By the time he was 18, Willis was playing semiprofessionally around the state of Delaware.

-The twenty-three year old Willis followed up his superb rookie campaign with one of the best seasons of his career.
+The 23-year-old Willis followed up his superb rookie campaign with one of the best seasons of his career.
 He won 27, lost only 8 and finished second in ERA while pitching 342 innings.
 That year he led the league in allowing the fewest hits per game; a feat helped by hurling his only no-hitter on August 7.
-In the sixth inning of that game Washington pitcher Bill Dineen hit a ball that took a bad hop and just eluded Boston third baseman Jimmy Collins.
-Fortunately for Willis this ball was scored an error and his no hitter was preserved.
-After the season in February 1900 Willis married Mary J. Minnis, a union that would lead to two children, a girl and a boy born fifteen years apart.
+In the sixth inning of that game Washington pitcher Bill Dinneen hit a ball that took a bad hop and just eluded Boston third baseman Jimmy Collins.
+Fortunately for Willis this ball was scored an error and his no-hitter was preserved.
+After the season in February 1900 Willis married Mary J. Minnis, a union that would lead to two children, a girl and a boy born 15 years apart.

 Years later Boston first baseman Fred Tenney recollected the team's pitchers and fielders working in harmony, even if the outcome was not always as anticipated: